sendanor/node-guide/README.md

 ### JSON

-[JSON specification](http://json.org) is pretty simple single page standard and available.
+[JSON specification](http://json.org) is pretty simple single page standard and available online.

 JavaScript standard also has support for handling JSON.